aksavio/Stage_Live/README.md

 # Stage_Live
 This is a set of python programs which would help in the display of lyrics for performances on stage.

+# How to make use it?
+- use the file midi2.ino for the ESP setup
+- Stage_Live_Desktop is the folder where you will find the new.py to make the .lrc file
+- always have the name of the song as the first line of your lyric file.
+- Stage_Live_Performer has the main.py which needs to run on a raspberry pi or  the system which you are connecting to your display.

 ## Things to do
 -  make a pygame window that works in Windows, Mac and Linux.
 Done
 -  make it work in windowed mode and in full screen mode.
 Done